-The decrease in interest income for the three months ended August 28, 2011 compared to the same period last year was primarily due to lower cash balances as cash was used to purchase our minority investment in Windset.
+The decrease in interest income for the three and six months ended November 27, 2011 compared to the same periods last year was primarily due to lower cash balances reflecting our use of cash to purchase our minority investment in Windset and to purchase the Company's common stock on the open market.
 Interest income was further negatively impacted by lower yields on investments due to declines in interest rates.